cppalliance/safe-cpp/proposal/draft.md

 How do you move objects around in C++?
 Use `std::move` to select the move constructor.
 That moves data out of the old object, leaving it in a default state.
 For smart pointers, that's the null state.
 If `unique_ptr` didn't have a null state, it couldn't be moved in C++.

 Addressing the null type safety problem means entails overhauling the object model.
 Safe C++ features a new kind of move: [_relocation_](type.md#relocation-object-model), also called _destructive move_.
 Unless explicitly initialized, objects start out _uninitialized_.
 They can't be used in this state.
 When you assign to an object, it becomes initialized.
-When you relocate from an object, it's back to being uninitialized.
-If you relocate from an object inside control flow, it becomes _potentially uninitialized_, and its destructor is conditionally executed after reading an automatically-generated drop flag.
+When you relocate from an object, it's value is moved and it's reset to uninitialized.
+If you relocate from an object inside control flow, it becomes _potentially uninitialized_, and its destructor is conditionally executed after reading a compiler-generated drop flag.

 ```cpp
 int main() {